RobenasTadesse/RobenasTadesse.github.io/_posts/2024-12-09-dailyposts.md

 Day 5 (December 14th)
 ---

   On December 14th, the stress of not being able to finish on time (warranted in my opinion) wore off significantly once I was in the swing of things and saw how much I got done.
 At this point I realized it would be a good idea to create a my **game_over** function for my **button_click** function to call, which is really it's only purpose.
 This is when I had a little burst of excitement.
-The only thing **game_over** has to do is **return check_winner**
+The only thing **game_over** has to do is **return check_winner**.
+But then... oh wait, as I'm writing this I realize there's actually no point for a **game_over** function if my **if statemetns** give me **bool** values in the end.
+I think I was just so set on my orginial idea-which I will give myself credit, made some sort of sense in the vague beginning-that after refining and tweaking that I disregarded logic until the last second.
+Well, I guess I'm down to five functions.

+  This means that I slightly over-estimated the work I would be doing today, but within the upcoming days, I will figure out a way to reset the whole grid after a draw or winner, activated by a reset button under the grid.

 ---
 Day 6 (December 15th)